Canada convoy protest: Municipal response

 Ottawa Mayor Jim Watson described the situation as "the most serious emergency our city has ever faced".

 Provincial response

 On February 11, Ontario Premier Doug Ford declared a state of emergency in the province.
 On the same day, Ontario Superior Court granted an injunction to remove protesters from the Ambassador Bridge.
 The injunction was sought by multiple industry groups affected by the blockade including the Automotive Parts Manufacturers' Association.

-On February 23 at 5:00 p.m., Ontario ended the state of emergency.
+On February 23 at 5:00 pm, Ontario ended the state of emergency.